charlessyncvsc/SlackBot-Nodejs/README.md

 ## Pre-requisites
 - Slack account.
 Please sign up for the api services and make sure you follow the process to create the equivalent application and retrieve the necessary keys, signing tokens.
 - Google dialogflow.
 You need a google account and access to google console and dialogflow to manage dialogflow fully.
-As well as the authentication, you will also need to setup the agent in dialogflow to handle the exchangese between the bot and the users..
+- You will also need to setup the agent in dialogflow to handle the exchangese between the bot and the users.
+The configuration can be imported directly by uploading `bot/Seb.zip` file into dialogflow.